mtulow/un-comtrade/README.md

 # The United Nations Comtrade Database
-An end-to-end ETL pipeline project with the United Nations Commercial Trade Database via GCP Products.
+An end-to-end ETL pipeline project with the [United Nations Commercial Trade Database](https://comtradeplus.un.org/) using the Google Cloud Platform.

 ---